mcpython4-coding/Documentation/mcpython/common/mod/ModLoader.md

         function add_to_add(self, instance: mcpython.common.mod.Mod.Mod)

-            Will add an mod-instance into the inner system
+            Will add a mod-instance into the inner system
-            :param instance: the mod instance to add
+            :param instance: the mod instance to add Use only when really needed.
+The system is designed for beeing data-driven!

             variable self.mods[instance.name]

                 variable instance.path

         function check_mod_duplicates(self)

             Will check for mod duplicates
             :return an tuple of errors as string and collected mod-info's as dict
-            todo: add config option for strategy: fail, load newest, load oldest, load all
+            todo: add config option for strategy: fail, load newest, load oldest, load all, load none

                     variable errors